cllama: The Governance Proxy

 The proxy uses bearer tokens to resolve caller identity.
 Each token maps to a specific agent (or agent ordinal), which means the proxy can:

-- Apply per-agent policy and cost budgets
+- Apply per-agent model policy and record cost telemetry

 - Track per-agent token usage and spend